FANzhaoxin666/zhaoxin-team/_members/xinyanghan.md

 ---

 Xinyang.
 Han is currently an algorithm developer of Zhaoxin team.
-He studies his bachelor degree at UCAS in China.
+He is an undergraduate student in UCAS in China.